Our history and impact

 As part of an annual international call, the NIA invites applications from exceptional individuals representing innovations that meet a real need within the NHS in England.
 Applications undergo a robust, multi-stage assessment process involving a college of expert patient, clinical and commercial assessors.
 This panel is drawn from a wide range of organisations including NHS England and NHS Improvement, AHSNs, the National Institute for Health and Care Excellence (NICE) and The Health Foundation.

 Successful applicants join an existing community of innovative individuals (‘Fellows’) with a passion for sharing their learning and expertise, which are collated in annual research reports and a quarterly INSIGHTS newsletter.

-To date, the NIA has supported 72 Fellows representing 74 innovations.
+To date, the NIA has supported 82 Fellows to spread across the NHS in England.

 Research and insights